ym001/distancia/docs/index.rst

    >>>Levenshtein Distance: 3

-For more examples, refer to the next section.
+For a complete list and detailed explanations of each metric, see the next section.

 Available Metrics
 -----------------